josephlhall/dc25-votingvillage-report/notes-from-folks-redact.md

 kernel).
 By running strings we saw mostly copyright information embedded in the software, and a lot of certificate information.

+# Back-Office Simulated Network

+(JLH: Need to get in touch with Bash Kazi, who did this work.)

 # Models of equipment in the Village

 Courtesy of Ryan Macias, who kept good notes on make, model, and